aforward9600/pokemonpalette/README.md

 - Rematch with Giovanni (respawns after leaving the gym)
 - Blaine has a touched-up battle sprite so he doesn't look like an alien
   - Snagged this off reddit, but original artist unknown (let me know if this is yours)
-- The juggler rosters, especially in fuschia gym, have been slightly altered for flavor
+- The juggler rosters, especially in fuchsia gym, have been slightly altered for flavor
-- Just for fun, the last juggler in the fuschia gym is replaced with a cameo of Janine
+- Just for fun, the last juggler in the fuchsia gym is replaced with a cameo of Janine
   - Though at this point she's still just a cooltrainer and doesn't have a unique battle sprite
 - Event bit 908 seems to be unused.
 This bit is now set to indicate the elite 4 have been beaten.
 - S.S.
 Anne can be re-entered after defeating the elite 4.